Search-Adaptor: Embedding Customization for Information Retrieval: Experiments

-Search-Adaptor is also applicable on non-English data.
-In Table~\ref{tab:API-based-result-non-english}, Search-Adaptor shows consistent performance improvements on top of Google Embedding API across 17 different languages (on average 0.0292 nDCG@10 improvement).
-For some languages, it is particularly significant, e.g. the improvement is 0.0557 for Thai.
-These overall highlight Search-Adaptor being a model-agnostic and data-agnostic approach.
+Search-Adaptor is also applicable on non-English multilingual data.
+In Fig.~\ref{fig:API-based-result-non-english}, Search-Adaptor shows consistent performance improvements on top of Google Embedding API across 17 different languages (on average 0.0396 nDCG@10 improvement).
+For some languages, it is particularly significant, e.g. the improvement is 0.0687 for Thai.
+These highlight Search-Adaptor being a model-agnostic and data-agnostic approach.
+More experiments with additional embedding models (e.g., GTR-Large \cite{ni2021large} and Condenser-Retriever \cite{gao2021condenser}) can be found in Appendix~\ref{appendix:additional_base_embedding_model}.
+Qualitative analyses can be also found in Appendix~\ref{appendix:qualitative_analysis_sa}.